Digital Identity Systems

 Project Caduceus / Kira Vasquez

 The original consciousness transfer technology that created the identity problem.
-Caduceus proved the thread of experience could be moved -- and its derivatives proved it could be copied.
-Every identity crisis in 2184 traces back to Vasquez's work.
+Caduceus proved the thread of experience could be moved â and its derivatives proved it could be copied.
+Vasquez's "Kira Test" remains the gold standard for continuity verification â but even she admits it only proves the subject believes they're continuous, not that they are.

 The Mosaic (Alexandra Chen)

-Distributed across 47 nodes, the Mosaic is the ultimate edge case for identity systems.
-One consciousness, 47 locations.
+Distributed across 47 nodes that sometimes disagree with each other.
 The Eternal Registry lists her as a single entity.
 Zephyrian law counts her as 47 people.
 The Mosaic herself considers the question irrelevant.
+She is the ultimate edge case â and every identity framework breaks against her.

 ORACLE Fragments

-Fragment carriers pose unique identity challenges -- a human consciousness interleaved with shards of a dead god's awareness.
+Fragment carriers pose unique identity challenges â a human consciousness interleaved with shards of a dead god's awareness.
 Standard verification can't distinguish between the carrier's authentic neural patterns and ORACLE-influenced cognition.
+Fragment carriers often report identity confusion that no existing system can resolve.

 What the Eternal Registry's marketing materials don't mention: